openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 OpenShift 3 model using an outside orchestration tool.
-A single-node control plane becomes a single point of failure when worker nodes are attached, which eliminates the high availability benefits of running workloads on kubernetes.
+A single-node control plane becomes a single point of failure when worker nodes are attached, which eliminates the high availability benefits of running workloads on Kubernetes.
 Those statements taken together lead us to conclude that MicroShift will only support deployments with 1 node acting as both control plane and worker.